-In year 2023, Alucon has development projects as follows:
+In year 2024, Alucon has development projects as follows:

 - We have been focusing on sustainable operation.
-We are attempting to obtain low-carbon materials, including recycled materials, as well as to develop aluminum alloy slugs for production of lightweight cans. - We have the environment committee that studies eco-friendly practices for future operations and business sustainability. - In addition to tree planting, we have been installing the solar panel at Production Building 6 and 7, which will be operational in July of this year. - Visual camera inspecting systems were applied more with the automatic packing systems which are beneficial not only for reducing the number of employees per production line, but also for achieving the consistent product quality. - We have been investing in Slugs production plant to improve its quality and efficiency - We have been developing new bottle-shaped cans in order to expand into new markets. - We will test 7 days/ week operation instead of 6 days/ week operation for some production lines.
-This produces output at a lower cost of production. - We have been training our employees for multi-tasking skills.
+We are attempting to obtain low-carbon materials, including post-consumer recycled materials, as well as to develop aluminum alloy slugs for production of lightweight cans. - We have the environment committee that studies eco-friendly practices for future operations and business sustainability. - In addition to trees planting, we have been installing more solar panels in Sriracha plant. - Visual camera inspecting systems were applied more with the automatic packing systems which is beneficial not only for reducing the number of employees per production line, but also for achieving the consistent product quality. - We have been developing new bottle shaped cans in order to expand into new markets. - We will test 7 days/ week operation instead of 6 days/ week operation for some production lines.
+This produces more output at a lower cost of production. - We have been training our employees for multi-tasking skills.
 This produces more output with less people.